tldr-group/dino-saw/README.md

 ## TODO:

 1) get it working:
-    - try interpolating the alibi distance matrix & train model
+    - try interpolating / resacling the alibi distance matrix & train model
         - i.e distance matrix is now relative to image height & width and is rescaled when new (larger) image is passed through
+        - i.e always in [0, 1]
     - try paremeter efficient fine-tuning / a different training schedule (slower + longer)
     - does it need multiscale training?
         - i.e train it at (448, 448) / (518, 58)